waleko/waleko.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello, I'm Alexander Kovrigin, currently in my third year of Computer Science studies at Constructor University, Bremen.
-I'm originally from St. Petersburg and have had an interesting educational journey so far.

-I attended the Physical-Technical High School in St. Petersburg, where I developed a strong interest in Physics, Mathematics, and Computer Science.
-Participating in national mathematics and informatics olympiads, along with working on personal projects during summers, became my way of embracing these subjects.

-After completing high school, I enrolled at the Higher School of Economics in St. Petersburg.
-I was fortunate to perform well academically, securing the top spot in both semesters.
-During this time, I also worked on coursework projects, notably contributing to a semester-long C++ project called Cavoke, which I completed alongside a dedicated team of three.

-In 2022, I made the decision to transfer to Constructor University Bremen, where I could explore a more international and English-speaking environment.
-Continuing my academic journey, I participated in international olympiads like IMC, where I was honored with a First Prize award, and NWERC (ICPC semi-final), achieving a commendable place within the top 20% teams.

 Currently, my focus is on research that involves applying machine learning techniques to material science.

-This research showcases my dedication to expanding the practical applications of my knowledge.
+I participate in international olympiads like IMC, where I was honored with a First Prize award, and NWERC (ICPC semi-final), achieving a commendable place within the top 20% teams.

 Thank you for visiting my website, and I look forward to sharing more about my journey in the world of Computer Science and beyond.